5T33Z0/Clover-Crate/ACPI/README.md

 Register (FFixedHW,
 Register (SystemIO,
 ```

 ### UnderVolt Step

 Optional parameter to lower the CPU temperature by reducing its operating voltage.
-Possible values are 0 to 9.
-The higher the value, the lower the voltage, resulting in lower temperatures – until the computer hangs.
-This is where foolproof protection comes in: Clover won't let you set any value outside the specified range.
+Possible values are `0` to `9`.
+The higher the value, the lower the voltage, resulting in lower temperatures – until the computer crashes.
+This is where foolproof protection kicks in: Clover won't let you set any value outside the specified range.
 However, even allowed values can result in unstable operation.
 The effect of undervolting is really noticeable.

-However, this parameter is only applicable to Intel CPUs of the `Penryn` family.
+**NOTE**: This feature is only available Intel CPUs of the `Penryn` family (Intel Core 2 Duo)

 ## Drop Tables